ESA's Living Planet Programme

 EarthCARE: ESA's cloud and aerosol mission

-The five Sentinel families include: the C-band radar Sentinel-1 mission for land and ocean services; the high-resolution optical imaging Sentinel-2 mission for land services; Sentinel-3 carrying an altimeter, optical and infrared radiometers for ocean and global land monitoring; Sentinel-5 Precursor, Sentinel-4 and Sentinel-5 for atmospheric composition monitoring from geostationary and polar orbits, respectively.
+The Sentinels include: the C-band radar Sentinel-1 mission for land and ocean services, which was launched in 2014; the high-resolution optical imaging Sentinel-2 mission for land services, which was launched in June 2015; Sentinel-3 carrying an altimeter, optical and infrared radiometers for ocean and global land monitoring; Sentinel-5 Precursor, Sentinel-4 and Sentinel-5 for atmospheric composition monitoring from geostationary and polar orbits, respectively, and the Sentinel-6 (Jason-CS) altimetry mission.

 In 2017, Meteosat Third Generation (MTG) will take the relay from Meteosat 11, the last of a series of four Meteosat Second Generation (MSG) satellites.
 This is a joint project between ESA and Eumetsat following the success of the first generation Meteosat satellites.
 The first of four MSG satellites was launched in 2002, entering into service with Eumetsat in early 2004 as Meteosat-8.
-The second MSG satellite, renamed Meteosat-9, was launched in December 2005.
-MSG-3 was launched on 5 July 2012.
+The second MSG satellite, renamed Meteosat-9, was launched in December 2005, MSG-3 was launched in July 2012 and the last in this series, MSG-4, was launched on 15 July 2015.
+This ensures continuity of the data until the first Meteosat Third Generation (MTG) satellites enter service, expected in 2019 and 2021.

 Developed and procured by ESA, MetOp is a series of three satellites dedicated to operational meteorology until at least 2020.
 The programme, which forms the space segment of Eumetsat's Polar System (EPS), is Europe' contribution to a cooperative venture with the US, providing data to monitor climate and improve weather forecasting.